FragFault/FastThumbs/README.md

 * Leaderboard
       * The user can see the top 20 scores of every player and click on a user profile which directs them to their profile

+* Profile
+      * The user can see their average competetive Acuracy and Speed.
+They can also see their number of points.
+If they scroll further down they can see the resukts of the last three games played.
+There is a button on the top right that takes the user to the settings page

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)